-- One Piece: First duel of Roronoa Zoro with Mihawk, where the latter defeated the former with a butter knife.
+- One Piece: The first duel of Roronoa Zoro with Mihawk, where the latter defeated the former with a butter knife.
 Mihawk even apologized for not having a knife even smaller!
 He then proceeded to block a heretofore considered unblockable attack with it, with minimal effort.

-- Tenjou Tenge: After Soichirou and Bob are beaten by a fire-using Bully, Maya puts him in his place by kicking his ass with a twig she just pulled off a tree.
+- Tenjho Tenge: After Soichirou and Bob are beaten by a fire-using Bully, Maya puts him in his place by kicking his ass with a twig she just pulled off a tree.

 - In one filler episode of Rurouni Kenshin, Kenshin made use of an umbrella as an effective weapon.